mardiros/jeepito/docs/source/user/cookbook/10-sending-eventstream-using-celery.rst

 Eventstream With Celery
 =======================

-In the :ref:`chapter 6<cookbook chapter 6>`, we discover how the jeepito library handle eventstream.
+In the :ref:`chapter 6<cookbook chapter 6>`, we discover how the messagebus library handle eventstream.
-We've implement an :class:`jeepito.AsyncAbstractEventstreamTransport` in order to send events to a stream.
+We've implement an :class:`messagebus.AsyncAbstractEventstreamTransport` in order to send events to a stream.

 We've done a fake implementation, sending to a python list, it's time to give